Fortnite Battle Royale: Special modes

-Seasonal changes and promotional events
+Narrative, seasonal changes and promotional events

-Fortnite Battle Royale has created a larger loose narrative that is exhibited through changes in the game map, which generally correlated to the start and end of the in-game season.
-For example, in the lead up to the fourth season of the first chapter which started in May 2018, players saw a number of shooting stars cross the skies, followed by a giant comet that neared the ground; upon the start of that season, the comet had hit one of the locations on the map, leaving a giant crater, among other changes.
+When initially released and through the first few seasons, there was no arching narrative to Fortnite Battle Royale; the island map changed with seasons but without explanation.
+A firmer narrative started with the transition from third to fourth season in Chapter 1.
+Leading to the end of season three, players saw a number of shooting stars cross the skies, followed by a giant comet that neared the ground; upon the start of that season, the comet had hit one of the locations on the island, leaving a giant crater, among other changes.
 This coincided with the introduction of superhero- and supervillain-themed cosmetic items.
-Epic has the ability to create custom events that occur across all game servers simultaneously as well; the first such event involved a countdown culminating in the launch of a rocket in June 2018.
-The aftermath of this event created cracks in the sky, which eventually expanded into a "rift" that served as the narrative basis for Season 5.
+More recent seasons have used custom created global events that occur across all Battle Royale series at the same, either as a story event, or season or chapter-ending event that explains significant map changes in the following season.
+The first such event involved a countdown culminating in the launch of a rocket in June 2018.
+The aftermath of this event created cracks in the sky, which eventually expanded into a "rift" that served as the narrative basis for Chapter 1, Season 5.

+Since then, Epic has developed a narrative that an object called the Zero Point connects to many universes, allowing people and objects from these to fall through onto the battle royale island.
+The Zero Point also powers a 20-some minute time loop that resets the island and all those on it back to their original state on each loop, including those that may have died.
+A group called The Seven fight to protect the Zero Point and its time loop from attack by another group called the Imagined Order who seek to destroy the Zero Point, which the Seven fear will destroy all the connected universes.
+The Seven, through their agents Jones and Hope, instruct the combatants to fight the Imagined Order and their allies, with the promise that being the last one alive in each loop has the opportunity to allow them to escape the time loop.